barghouthi/blog/_posts/2017-05-1-debiasing.md

-Before I discuss how we actually do the *fairifcation*, I have to state that I do not claim this is the best *debiasing* of our program or that that fairness conditions we used is the most desirable in this setting.
+Before I discuss how we actually do the *fairifcation*, I have to state that I do not claim this is the best *debiasing* of our program or that that fairness conditions I used in this example is the most desirable in this setting.
 I simply intended this combination for illustration.

 ## Fairification with program synthesis

 The approach we used is a new method for program synthesis.
+Most work in the program synthesis literature attempts to find a program that satisfies a specification.
+Here, our specification is a probabilistic one.
+Our technique uses SMT solvers, fancy data structures, and a sprinkle of statistical learning theory for good measure.
-It uses SMT solvers and fancy data structures to traverse the space of programs until it finds one that is fair.
+It traverses the space of programs and finds fair programs that are close to the original unfair one.
-Our technique can take an arbitrary fairness definition and find a program that is fair.
+Our technique can take an arbitrary fairness definition in a syntactic language that is expressions over probabilities of events, like the 80--20 rule we saw above.

-For details, I invite you to read our paper.
+For details, I invite you to read our [paper](http://pages.cs.wisc.edu/~aws/papers/fatml16.pdf).
-For a quick synthesis primer, I invite you to read an earlier post.
+For a quick synthesis primer, I invite you to read an earlier [post]({{ site.baseurl }} {% post_url 2017-04-24-synthesis-primer%}).

 ## Looking forward

-Most of the recent works have focused on unfairness automation of bureaucratic processes, like loans, hiring, and others.
+Most of the recent works have focused on unfairness in automation of bureaucratic processes, like loans, hiring, and others.
 But fairness and unfairness extend to any other area where we interact with software.
 In the near future, it appears that  we'll be interacting with robots, self-driving cars, and other autonomous agents.
 What does fairness mean there?

 I believe there's lots of interesting and important